pkseniya/optim/docs/applications/A-Star.md

 - **Output data:** paths (or intermediate points/nodes) with the least sum of graph edges as result

 # Solutions
-Today there are a variety of algorithms for solving this problem, and solutions have own advantages and disadvantages regarding the task, so let's consider main of them to find solution to the problem:
+Today there is a variety of algorithms for solving this problem, and solutions have their own advantages and disadvantages regarding the task, so let's consider main of them:

 ## Breadth First Search
 This is the simplest algorithm for graph traversing.
 It starts at the tree root (it may be start/end node) and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.